 Your car’s insured declared value is calculated the moment you get your car insurance.
 The next time IDV will be calculated is when you renew your car insurance plan.
 In this way, your car is only covered for its current listing price at any time, under the concerned motor insurance.

 Car insurance Premium depends on things such as the type of vehicle, its age, and value.
 This is why the premium for your car insurance plan will depend highly on the insured declared value calculated.
 As the value of your car reduces with age, the IDV will affect changes in the motor insurance premium over time.

 It is crucial to calculate the correct IDV for your car to prevent being under-insured.
 If your motor insurance calculates a lower Insured Declared Value, you will not be covered for the full amount you are liable to lose.

-Car Insurance plans come with a variety of Coverage and deductibles.
+Car Insurance Plans come with a variety of coverage and deductibles.
 Choosing the right mix will give you the most optimum benefits on your motor insurance.
 There are many car insurance plans available in the market.
 Some may offer discounts in case of no claims.
 A comprehensive car insurance plan will ensure that you are covered in case of all eventualities.
-So make best use of IDV and get finest motor insurance for your needs.
+So make the best use of IDV and get the finest motor insurance for your needs.